Non-relativistic effective theories for fields with general potentials and their implications for cosmology: Conclusion

 With the established NREFT framework, we are also equipped to study solitonic solutions.
 We have presented the equations governing the dynamics and formation of solitons (Eq.~\eqref{Schd-GR}) and the simplified equations suitable for studying the soliton’s profile (Eq.~\eqref{eq_for_profile}), along with the analysis of its existence and stability conditions (Eq.~\eqref{Hamiltonian}).
 In several concrete examples, we observed that for more complex potentials, the soliton's profile tends to admit a Gaussian fit rather than an exponential.
 The generality of this observation remains an intriguing open question.

 This NREFT framework facilitates the study of various phenomena --- including the core-cusp problem, structure formation, and cosmic microwave background anisotropies --- when dark matter consists of ultra-light particles.
-It would be interesting to apply the same method to establish the NREFT when multiple fields contribute to the dynamics of such phenomena, which we also leave for future work.
+In particular, the framework developed here allows one to prove a no-go theorem for the mass-radius relation of solitons, implying that the core-cusp problem does not have a simple solution in the context of ultra-light dark matter modes.
+This result will be presented in Ref.~\cite{no-go}.
+It would be also interesting to apply the same method to establish the NREFT when multiple fields contribute to the dynamics of such phenomena, which we also leave for future work.

 {\Alph{section}} {\Alph{section}.\arabic{equation}}